mit-han-lab/smoothquant/README.md

 ### Activation Channel Scales and Calibration

-We provide the activation channel scales for OPT and BLOOM models in [act_scales/](act_scales/).
+We provide the activation channel scales for Llama, Mistral, Mixtral, Falcon, OPT, and BLOOM models in [act_scales/](act_scales/).
 We get those scales with 512 random sentences in the Pile validation set.
-You can use [examples/smoothquant_opt_demo.ipynb](examples/smoothquant_opt_demo.ipynb) to test smoothing and quantizing those models.
+You can use the OPT demo ([examples/smoothquant_opt_demo.ipynb](examples/smoothquant_opt_demo.ipynb)) and Llama demo ([examples/smoothquant_llama_demo.ipynb](examples/smoothquant_llama_demo.ipynb)) to test smoothing and quantizing those models.

 We also provide the script to get the activation channel scales for your models.
 Please refer to [examples/generate_act_scales.py](examples/generate_act_scales.py).
 You can use the following command to get the scales for your models: